Aortic valve disease can decrease quality of life and lead to serious complications, including heart failure.

 At the UPMC Center for Aortic Valve Disease, our experts specialize in the latest treatment options, including minimally invasive catheter-based techniques, and provide individualized treatment plans for each patient.

-When the aortic valve becomes stiff or narrow, blood cannot flow through it properly.
+When the aortic valve becomes stiff or narrow, blood cannot flow properly.
 This can lead to a range of symptoms, decreased quality of life, and over time, a serious condition known as heart failure, when the heart cannot pump effectively.

 Aortic valve disease can be present from birth or develop as you age.
 Our multidisciplinary team of experts provides treatment for all types of aortic valve disease, including: